coding-for-reproducible-research/CfRR_Courses/individual_modules/parallel_computing/parallel_computing.md

 Modern laptops and desktops have ~2 GHz CPUs, which can perform hundreds of millions of machine instructions every second.
 Many modern CPUs are multi-core.
 A quad-core 2 GHz CPU can theoretically perform close to a billion machine instructions per second.

 Not all CPUs have the same instruction set.
 The x86 architecture is pretty standard in most personal computers.
-Phones and tablets have CPUs with different achitectures that ar emore energy efficient.
+Phones and tablets have CPUs with different achitectures that are more energy efficient.
 A different CPU architecture, means a different instruction set.
 So numbers that translate as instructions for your laptop CPU don't represent valid instructions for the CPU on your cell phone for instance.
 It is also the reason why you cannot play a PlayStation CD directly on you laptop computer.
 There are special programs called emulators, which one can use to get around this issue.
 Emulators are computationally more expensive to run because the instructions needs to be first decoded by the emulator and then executed within the emulated machine.

 The first CPU, called Intel 4004, was built on a 4-bit architecture.
 This means it could operate (sum, compare, move) binary number of up to 4 digits in a single machine instruction.
 The 4004 had data and address buses with only four wires.
 Technological progress over time led to 8-bit CPUs followed by 16-bit and then 32-bit CPUs which thus had registers that could hold 32-bit numbers.
-These larger registers mean larer data and address buses.
+These larger registers mean larger data and address buses.
 An address bus with 32 wires allows addressing 2^32 bytes (4 GB) of memory (remember each address location in RAM correspond to 1 byte of data).

 Over time computer programs became more complex, and started using more RAM.
 Addressing over 4 GB of memory with addresses that fit only in 32-bit registers are tricky.
 Modern day CPUs have 64-bit architectures.
 Such CPUs can work with extremely large numbers in their registers.
 These registers can store addresses in a enourmously large memory space: 2^64 bytes which is over 17 billion GB.